DanielTakeshi/Paper_Notes/reinforcement_learning/Stochastic_Neural_Networks_for_Hierarchical_Reinforcement_Learning.md

-at a higher level" that I've been seeing a lot lately and have reviewed here on this github repository, e.g. with the RL^2 paper, also the option learning paper, actually even the end-to-end stuff (video prediction paper, etc.) is the same because we abstract away specific models and just *learn* them. *And* Ken Goldberg's recent lab papers as well!
+at a higher level" that I've been seeing a lot lately and have reviewed here on this github repository, e.g. with the RL^2 paper, also the option learning paper, actually even the end-to-end stuff (video prediction paper, etc.) is the same because we abstract away specific models and just *learn* them.
 Also, there's information theory here like in lots of other papers.
-I should keep this in mind; all these papers are connected in some way. =)
+I should keep this in mind; all these papers are connected in some way.

 ## Introductory Material